redhat-performance/quads/README.md

 #### QUADS Move Command
    - QUADS relies on calling an external script, trigger or workflow to enact the actual provisioning of machines.
 You can look at and modify our [move-and-rebuild-host](https://github.com/redhat-performance/quads/blob/master/bin/move-and-rebuild-host.sh) script to suit your environment for this purpose.
 Read more about this in the [move-host-command](https://github.com/redhat-performance/quads#quads-move-host-command) section below.

+#### Ansible Dell Boot Order Playbooks
+   - For Dell bare-metal systems we employ [optional boot interface order Ansible playbooks](https://github.com/redhat-performance/quads/tree/master/ansible), both for juggling interface order via racadm for OpenStack deployments but also to provide a way for users to set and manage their Dell BIOS boot interface order settings directly from Foreman.

 ## QUADS Usage Documentation